Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 Cost: $7822 per vehicle including 1 or 2 people. $600 pp extra.
 10% Discount for returning customers.

-Terms and Conditions are provided with booking information.
+Terms and Conditions are provided with booking Info Pack.

-For more information or to book your place on this tour, contact Tony directly using the "Contact Us" button below.
+For an Information Pack or to book your place on this tour, contact Tony directly using the "Contact Us" button below.

-Hire a Fully Equipped 4WD from Allstar 4WD Hire in Perth, Broome & Darwin for our Canning Stock Route Tour.
+Hire a Fully Equipped 4WD from Allstar 4WD Camper Hire or Bivouac Adventures for our Canning Stock Route Tour.

 Email for an "Info Pack" & availability